Daegu FC

-Daegu FC (대구 FC) is a South Korean professional football club based in Daegu.
-The club was founded as a community club at the end of 2002, and made their K League 1 debut in 2003.
-Daegu has played mostly in the K League 1 but was relegated at the end of the 2013 season to the K League 2.
-They were promoted back to the top tier for the 2017 season and went on to win the 2018 Korean FA Cup, which qualified them for the 2019 AFC Champions League.
-The club's best season in K League 1 was in 2021, when they finished third out of twelve teams and were also runners-up in the Korean FA Cup.
-At the international level, they advanced to the round of 16 in the 2021 and 2022 AFC Champions League.
+Daegu FC (대구 FC) is a South Korean professional football club based in Daegu that competes in the K League 2, the second-tier of South Korean professional football.
+Founded as a community club at the end of 2002, they made their K League debut in 2003.
+The club won the 2018 Korean FA Cup and have advanced to the round of 16 in the 2021 and 2022 editions of the AFC Champions League.

 History

 Foundation

 Daegu FC was established in 2002 as a community club (generally in South Korea, a "community-club" means that the club issues shares) based in the city of Daegu.
 The city is a key shareholder, and the current mayor is chairman of the club.
 Following their foundation, the club entered the 2003 season of the K League under manager Park Jong-hwan.
-Park had previously managed the national side for a number years in the 1980s and 1990s.
+Park had previously managed the national side for a number of years in the 1980s and 1990s.
 The club's entry, together with that of Gwangju Sangmu, brought the number of teams participating in the league to 12.